Rogan josh is an aromatic lamb dish of Persian origin, and is one of the most famous dishes from the Kashmiri cuisine.

-- Reduce heat to very low, cover pot and simmer, stirring occasionally, for 1½ hours.
-The lamb should release enough moisture to prevent it catching on the base of the pan, but if the sauce looks too dry, add a little water.
-It is ready when the red colured oil floats to the surface.
+- Reduce heat to very low, cover the pan and simmer, stirring occasionally, for 1½ hours.
+The lamb should release enough moisture to prevent it from catching on the base of the pan, but if the gravy looks too dry, add a little water.
+It is ready when the red coloured oil floats to the surface.

-- Sprinkle the lamb with the garam masala, and continue simmering, uncovered, for around 30 minutes or until the lamb is tender and sauce is reduced.
-Add salt, if necessary.
+- Sprinkle the lamb with the garam masala, and continue simmering, uncovered, for around 30 minutes or until the lamb is tender and the gravy is reduced.
+Taste and add salt, if necessary.

 - Stir in the lemon juice and coriander leaves.
 Serve.

-- Use a salt and sugar free tomato puree for best results.
+- Use salt and sugar-free tomato puree for best results.
 You could make your own, ensuring the seeds are excluded.